SolidBench/SolidBench.js/README.md

 By default, the following data model is used where all triples are placed in the document identified by their subject URL.

 ![](https://raw.githubusercontent.com/ldbc/ldbc_snb_docs/dev/figures/schema-comfortable.png)

+For inspiration for possible queries over this dataset, please refer to the [`interactive-` queries of SNB](https://github.com/ldbc/ldbc_snb_implementations/tree/stable/sparql/queries).
+(Note: these queries will require changes to their URLs before they can be used)

 ## License